Fujifilm X-E1 vs Panasonic GH4

 |15.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-E1 does not offer wifi capability.
+In contrast, the X-E1 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-E1 and the GH4 have been discontinued, but can regularly be found used on eBay.
 The X-E1 was replaced by the Fujifilm X-E2, while the GH4 was followed by the Panasonic GH5.
 Further information on the features and operation of the X-E1 and GH4 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Is the Fujifilm X-E1 better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.